kennolot/CTF-pi/3.physical_access/ctfpi3_3/README.md

 Now everything needed should be done, run `send_flag.py` on Raspberry Pi.

-## Steps to solve

 Onto the actual challenge, for Pico write a code `read_flag.py`  that reads UART data and prints it.
 We shall uncover the secrets sent to us by Raspberry Pi.

-Check the source code from `send_flag.py` and try to read the flag.
+Find which baudrate is common and try it, when output is logical then baudrate is probably chosen correctly.

+### **Hints**

+When stuck you may read source code from `send_flag.py`.

-Check the comment, if you get port errors or don't receive anything at all you may need to change serial port to your own.
+Check the comment on `send_flag.py`, if you get port errors or don't receive anything at all you may need to change serial port to your own, for Pi 5 it should be `/dev/ttyAMA0`.

 If you get stuck there's a solution file in `answers/`

-## Cleaning up
+### Cleaning up

 Revert the settings if needed.
 Disable Serial Port, enable Serial Console, or however it was before.